codebuddies/codebuddies/contributing.md

   * `git fetch upstream`
   * `git checkout release`
   * `git merge upstream/release`

+  Note: You can type `git remote -v` to check which repositories your `origin` and `upstream` are pointing to.
-6. Type `meteor npm install` to install the initial meteor packages (you have to do this once!), and then `meteor --settings settings-development.json` in your terminal to start up the app in your browser ([http://localhost:3000](http://localhost:3000)).
+6. Type `meteor npm install` to install the initial meteor packages (you have to do this once!).

+Then, run `meteor --settings settings-development.json` in your terminal to start up the app in your browser ([http://localhost:3000](http://localhost:3000)).
+Note that the first time you do this, it may take a while (a few minutes) for the app to start up.
   * (`meteor npm run meteor:dev` can also run the app, but will likely [use up your CPU](https://github.com/meteor/meteor/issues/4314).)
   * Also note: if you see an error in your terminal asking you to `meteor npm install --save faker`, please run that command!
 8.Look at some of the [open issues](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues) and identify one that sparks your interest.
 If you want to work on the issue, leave a comment on it saying that you're working on it!
 Then, create a new branch by typing `git checkout -b BRANCHNAME`.
 Replace BRANCHNAME with what you want to name the branch.
 Conventionally, you should use the issue number in your branch name.
 For example, if you decided to work on issue 123, you should run `git checkout -b issue-123` to create a branch named `issue-123`.